 In many cases, you will not need to do all of these things to build a strong bond between Westies and cats.
-For example, if you were only to raise a Westie and cat together at a young age, then this would guarantee that the Westie would get along with the cat.
+For example, if you were only to raise a Westie and a cat together at a young age, it would be very likely that your Westie would get along with your cat.
 However, if you are unable to introduce a Westie and a cat early in their lives, then you can go through the other steps to achieve the same result.

 Raise Westies and Cats Together

-If you want Westies and cats to get along, then the earlier, the better.
+If you want Westies and cats to get along, the earlier you introduce them to each other, the better.
 The easiest way to accomplish this is by raising Westies and cats together at a young age.
-This option is not available to everyone but is one of the best ways to build a bond between Westies and cats since they learn to live together from the beginning.
+This option is not available to everyone but is one of the best ways to build a bond between them.

 By introducing Westies to cats early, Westies treat cats less like prey and more like potential companions.
 This familiarity between both animals builds confidence and trust, which can eventually develop into an amicable relationship.

-Since Westies have a strong prey-drive, most of the time, they only chase fearful cats that run away when approached by dogs.
-If a cat is calm and collected around a Westie, this drastically reduces the likelihood that the Westie will try to pursue the cat like a prey animal.
+Since Westies have a strong prey drive, most of the time, they only chase fearful cats that run away when approached by dogs.
+If a cat is calm and collected around a Westie, it drastically reduces the likelihood that the Westie will try to pursue the cat like a prey animal.

 Use a Leash

 For Westies and cats that are introduced to each other later in life, a leash is necessary for your Westie when starting out.

 This is an effective way for Westies and cats to test their boundaries safely.
 Since both animals will be unaccustomed to the other’s presence, you will need to give them time to test the waters.